c2997108/lastwasm/doc/maf-convert.rst

   ... | maf-convert psl > my-alignments.psl

-This script takes the first (topmost) maf sequence as the "reference" / "subject" / "target", and the second sequence as the "query".
+This script takes the first (topmost) maf sequence as the "reference" / "subject", and the second sequence as the "query".
-(Exception: when converting DNA-to-protein alignments to gff or psl, the protein becomes the "query" and the DNA becomes the "reference".)
+(Exception: when converting DNA-to-protein alignments to bed, gff or psl, the protein becomes the "query" and the DNA becomes the "reference".)

 For html: if the input includes probability lines starting with 'p',